Gwillyn/JS-Writing-Tips/README.md

 'b(): returns "is " + c()',
 'c(): returns "cool"'  ];
 ```
-The a() is at the bottom or beginning of the stack, which calls b() in the middle, which calls c() at the top or end.
+The a() function is at the bottom or beginning of the stack, which calls b() in the middle, which calls c() at the tippy top.
 When c() executes, it returns the string "awesome!", and is popped off/removed from the top of the stack.